How to Successfully Start a Business in Malaysia in 2025: A Complete Guide

 What Are the Steps to Start a Business?

-- If you are a local entrepreneur: You can opt to register your business as either a Sole Proprietor, or Limited Liability Partnership (LLP), General Partnership and Company (Sdn.
-Bhd. or Berhad) as they are the common business entities available in Malaysia.
+- If you are a local entrepreneur, you can opt to register your business as either a Sole Proprietor, Limited Liability Partnership (LLP), General Partnership or Company (Sdn.
+Bhd. or Berhad), as they are the common business entities available in Malaysia.

 - Name your business

-- You need to pay a fee at RM30.00 for each name applied
+- You need to pay a fee of RM30.00 for each name applied

-After the name check, register the name with SSM to get approval company formation in Malaysia.
+After the name check, register the name with SSM to get approval for company formation in Malaysia.

 - Scout for a business premise